-You may have decided that you want to file for divorce, but you don’t know where to start.
+You may have decided that you want to file for divorce, but you don’t know where to begin.
 This article will give a general overview of how to file for divorce in the state of Alabama.

-The complaint must state that one spouse has been a resident of the county for at least six months, and it must state a legal ground for divorce.
-In Alabama, you can file for a no-fault divorce, or you can file based on one of the following fault grounds:
+In your divorce complaint, you must state that one spouse has been a resident of the county for at least six months, and you’ll need to cite a legal ground (or reason) for the divorce.
+See Ala.
+Code § 30-2-1 (2019).

-The easiest way to accomplish service is if your spouse or your spouse’s attorney simply agree to accept delivery of the complaint.
-The acceptance of the complaint should be in writing, and signed by the spouse accepting service and a witness.
+Once your complaint has been filed, you’ll need to serve a copy of the complaint on your spouse.
+There are several ways to serve your complaint on your spouse.
+The easiest way to accomplish service is if your spouse or your spouse’s attorney simply agrees to accept delivery of the complaint.
+The Acceptance or Waiver of Service should be in writing, and signed by the spouse accepting service.
 Your circuit court should have a form called an “Acknowledgement of Service,” which you can use to complete this method of service.

-For the full text of the law governing filing for divorce in Alabama, see Alabama Code, §30-2-1 through §30-2-12.
+You can also read the full text of the law governing filing for divorce in Alabama, see Ala.
+Code §§ 30-2-1 through 30-2-12.